Unit 6 - Notes

 System Calls and Implementation

-The pipe() system call creates the buffer.
+The pipe() system call creates a pipe.

 #include <unistd.h>